janettecampbell/I-Declare-War/README.md

 ## Unsolved Problems

-Add "I declare war button for each tie"
+Add pause to see each tie

 ## Link to Hosted Site